LivInTheLookingGlass/Euler/fortran/README.rst

 Build
 -----

 This is the most complicated build process of my implementations.
-It has a five step build process, as outlined below
+It has a six step build process, as outlined below

 .. mermaid::